seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 He that meets Hector issues from our choice
 And choice, being mutual act of all our souls,
 Makes merit her election, and doth boil,
-As ’twere from us all, a man distill’d
+As 'twere from us all, a man distill'd
 Out of our virtues; who miscarrying,
 What heart receives from hence the conquering part,
 To steel a strong opinion to themselves?
-Which entertain’d, limbs are his instruments,
+Which entertain'd, limbs are his instruments,
 In no less working than are swords and bows
 Directive by the limbs.

 **ULYSSES**
 Give pardon to my speech:
-Therefore ’tis meet Achilles meet not Hector.
+Therefore 'tis meet Achilles meet not Hector.
 Let us, like merchants, show our foulest wares,
-And think, perchance, they’ll sell; if not,
+And think, perchance, they'll sell; if not,
 The lustre of the better yet to show,
 Shall show the better.
 Do not consent
 That ever Hector and Achilles meet;
 For both our honour and our shame in this
-Are dogg’d with two strange followers.
+Are dogg'd with two strange followers.

 **NESTOR**
 I see them not with my old eyes: what are they?